unc-csxl/csxl.unc.edu/docs/admin_permissions.md

 Each permission consists of an _action_ and a _resource_, both of which are strings.
 The action consists of the name of the corresponding feature service followed by an action such as create/view/update/delete (such as `organizations.create`).
 The resource specifies the path of the API route being operated on.

-For more comprehensive information about how permissions work within the backend code, please refer to the document titled [auth.md](./auth.md).
+For more comprehensive information about how permissions work within the backend and frontend code, please refer to the document titled [auth.md](./auth.md).

 ## Organizations